-Secondary symptoms such as a rash, flu-like illness or patchy hair loss may then develop.
+If untreated, the second stage consists of symptoms such as a rash, flu-like illness or patchy hair loss may then develop.
 These may disappear within a few weeks, after which you'll have a symptom-free phase.

 The late or tertiary stage of syphilis usually occurs after many years, and can cause serious conditions such as heart problems, paralysis and blindness.

 The symptoms of syphilis can be difficult to recognise.
 A simple blood test can usually be used to diagnose syphilis at any stage.